Sticky Toffee 2003 - 2019

 see a bit of what's going on, on the "guestbook-closed" page.

-Summer 2017 - we tried out Google Cardboard... we were late coming to this but in case you're not familiar with the category, it was a sort of
+In the summer 2017 we tried out Google Cardboard... we were late coming to this but in case you're not familiar with the category, it was a

-Google demonstration project where people could put their smartphone into a special holder (vaguely similar to View-Master or perhaps it is
+sort of Google demonstration project where people could put their smartphone into a special holder (vaguely similar to View-Master or

-like a halfway point between the View-Master and the newer VR headsets.)
-Most people probaby bought a commercial version of the Google
+perhaps it is like a halfway point between the View-Master and the newer VR headsets.)
+Most people probaby bought a commercial version

-cardboard but it was possible to make your own (out of cardboard!) if necessary.
-After you downloaded special pictures and programs to
+of the Cardboard viewer but it was possible to make your own (literally of cardboard!) if necessary.
+After you downloaded special pictures

-your phone, you would look at your phone's screen up close through two lenses... this setup let you play games and see various special
+and programs to your phone, you would look at your phone's screen up close through two lenses... this setup let you play games and see

 Lots of people jumped on the "Cardboard" bandwagon, with the result that there are quite a few useless titles in the Play Store; still the "old mine" or "explore the

-subterranean caverns" ones were generally pretty good good, and some of the "Moon" and "Mars" and other "outer space" stuff was out of this world.
-Animated birds
+subterranean caverns" ones were generally pretty good, and some of the "Moon" and "Mars" and other "outer space" stuff was out of this world.
+Animated birds and

-and fish were interesting as well.
-Generally speaking, the category appeared to be rather poorly documented.
+fish were interesting as well.
+Generally speaking however, the category appeared to be rather poorly documented.

-Another company and viewers that we looked at was Kula 3D in Iceland - www.kula3d.com
+Another company and 3-D viewers that we looked at was Kula 3D in Iceland - www.kula3d.com